r-weber/Parkinsons-Final-Project/README.md

 # Parkinsons-Final-Project

-Question(s): Does years since diagnosis and/or UPDRS score predict improvement after 16 months of treatment?
-             Does PD stage at time 0 predict level of improvement at 4 months?
+Question(s): Does stage of PD at week 0 influence level of improvement at 4 months?

 Due Date: December 8th